nickshabazz/nickshabazz.github.io/index.md

 Finally, if you use the phrase "influencer" or offer me money in exchange for a review, I'm going to groan audibly as I delete your email.
 Seriously, guys.
 Just no.

 One other note: I do **not** have an assistant, and [do not have somebody who "arranges product reviews"](https://www.youtube.com/watch?v=OGqFlvqJH5Q).
-If somebody contacts you claiming to represent me and attempts to get free review samples of your products, *it is a scammer*.
-Always contact me first, using Instagram or either of the addresses below.
+Always contact me first, using Instagram or either of the addresses below, to confirm that I really reached out.

 ### I make gear and I'd like you to do a 'stealth review' or consult for me!